GoogleChromeLabs/sw-toolbox/README.md

 This option will only take effect if `cache.name` is also set.
 It can be used alone or in conjunction with `cache.maxEntries`.
 _Default_: `null`

+### Built-in handlers

+There are 5 built-in handlers to cover the most common network strategies.
+For more information about offline strategies see the [Offline Cookbook](http://jakearchibald.com/2014/offline-cookbook/).

+#### `toolbox.networkFirst`
+Try to handle the request by fetching from the network.
+If it succeeds, store the response in the cache.
+Otherwise, try to fulfill the request from the cache.
+This is the strategy to use for basic read-through caching.
+Also good for API requests where you always want the freshest data when it is available but would rather have stale data than no data.

+#### `toolbox.cacheFirst`
+If the request matches a cache entry, respond with that.
+Otherwise try to fetch the resource from the network.
+If the network request succeeds, update the cache.
+Good for resources that don't change, or for which you have some other update mechanism.

+#### `toolbox.fastest`
+Request the resource from both the cache and the network in parallel.
+Respond with whichever returns first.
+Usually this will be the cached version, if there is one.
+On the one hand this strategy will always make a network request, even if the resource is cached.
+On the other hand, if/when the network request completes the cache is updated, so that future cache reads will be more up-to-date.

+#### `toolbox.cacheOnly`
+Resolve the request from the cache, or fail.
+Good for when you need to guarantee that no network request will be made - to save battery on mobile, for example.

+#### `toolbox.networkOnly`
+Handle the request by trying to fetch the URL from the network.
+If the fetch fails, fail the request.
+Essentially the same as not creating a route for the URL at all.

 ###Methods